samarthswarup/IPD_network_sim/README.md

 will create a folder named expt1/ in the test/ folder and run the code inside it.
 All the results will also be placed in the expt1/ folder.

-The human subject data is contained in the human_subject_data/ folder.
+The human subject data are contained in the human_subject_data/ folder.
 That folder also contains two python scripts.
 One computes the moody conditional cooperation probabilities from the human subject data.
 The other computes the same thing from simulation results.
 You will need to put in the correct filenames in the script at the top.